DeclarativeHub/ReactiveKit/README.md

 }
 ```

-What happens when we observe such signal?
+What happens when we observe such a signal?
 Remember, the observer is a function that receives events so we can just pass a closure to our observe method.

 ```swift
 counter.observe(with: { event in